Sherwood, Edmonton: Residential development

 Almost half of the dwellings in Sherwood were built between the end of World War II and 1960.
 Just over six out of every ten residences (63%) are single-family dwellings.
 Another 34% are apartments in low-rise buildings with fewer than five stories.
 Most of the remaining dwellings are duplexes.
 Just over half of the residences (56%) are owner-occupied, with the remainder being rented.

-Schools

-Sherwood Elementary School, operated by the Edmonton Public School System, is located immediately to the north in the adjacent neighbourhood of West Jasper Place.

 Shopping and services

 Neighbourhood residents have access to shopping and medical services at the Meadowlark Health and Shopping Centre located to the south west in the adjoining neighbourhood of Meadowlark Park.

 To the north of the neighbourhood, along 149 Street, is the Jasper Gates Shopping Centre.

 Surrounding neighbourhoods

 The neighbourhood is surrounded on all sides by residential neighbourhoods.